Sperner's theorem: Partial orders

 Sperner's theorem can also be stated in terms of partial order width.
-The family of all subsets of an n-element set (its power set) can be partially ordered by set inclusion; in this partial order, two distinct elements are said to be incomparable when neither of them contains the other.
+The family of all subsets of an $n$-element set (its power set) can be partially ordered by set inclusion; in this partial order, two distinct elements are said to be incomparable when neither of them contains the other.
 The width of a partial order is the largest number of elements in an antichain, a set of pairwise incomparable elements.
 Translating this terminology into the language of sets, an antichain is just a Sperner family, and the width of the partial order is the maximum number of sets in a Sperner family.

-Thus, another way of stating Sperner's theorem is that the width of the inclusion order on a power set is $\binom{n}{\lfloor n/2\rfloor}$.
+Thus, another way of stating Sperner's theorem is that the width of the inclusion order on a power set is $\tbinom{n}{\lfloor n/2\rfloor}$.

 A graded partially ordered set is said to have the Sperner property when one of its largest antichains is formed by a set of elements that all have the same rank.
 In this terminology, Sperner's theorem states that the partially ordered set of all subsets of a finite set, partially ordered by set inclusion, has the Sperner property.